 potential targets -- a reason cited for the reluctant withdrawal of Medicine Sans Frontiers [US leaflets in Afghanistan linked aid to co-operation and, consequently, aid staff came under attack(see 261-62)].

 Not everything in Hager's book concerns secrecy.
 Hager praises the actions of military personnel both for acting

-acknowledges that they, and we, want to be able to have faith in the decisions which affect their lives.
+and we, want to be able to have faith in the decisions which affect their lives.

 Other People's Wars shows that the same means which enable or facilitate the dissemination of secretive intelligence can also facilitate its

 revelation and its critical analysis.
 This is particularly interesting in Hager's chapter on the working relationships